Norfolk Island Bounty

 Day 2: Norfolk Island

 This morning enjoy breakfast before we are picked up for a Half Day Island Orientation Tour.
 The half day tour is a must-do Norfolk Island experience, introducing travellers to the island’s history and life as it is today.
 From the historic Kingston to famous convict buildings and beautiful beaches the tour offers plenty of opportunities for travellers to take some photos and be fully informed about this fascinating island.
 During our tour we will also enjoy time at the local craft markets.
-Later today we will be taken to Kingston, for the Convict Settlement Tour, an in depth tour of the historic Georgian settlement of Kingston.
-Early evening we will be transferred to Hilli Restaurant for dinner before being picked up for this evening’s tour.
-1856 The Untold Story recounts the arrival of the Bounty Mutineers’ descendants from Pitcairn Island.
-The 8th of June saw 194 people arrive on Norfolk Island aboard the Morayshire.
-This consisted of 40 men, 47 women, 54 boys, and 53 girls.
-They arrived in cold, wet blustery conditions.
-Few had ever been to sea before; they were seasick, homesick and heartsick.
-The journey of 6,000 km/ 3,700 miles took five weeks.
-They arrived to a recently abandoned penal settlement set aside for the ‘worst of the worst’ it was full of ghosts and memories.
+Early afternoon we are picked and taken to Kingston, for the Convict History Tour, an in-depth tour of the historic Georgian settlement of Kingston.
+This is a great opportunity to learn more about the history of Norfolk’s penal settlements and wander through some of the historic ruins.
+This evening we enjoy an Island Cultural Dinner.

 Meals: Breakfast & dinner